 - Inform the Partnership when the matter is complete and report your hours spent.

-- If your client contacts you directly about additional matters, please refer their request to the Partnership.
+- If the client contacts you directly about additional matters, please refer the client’s request to the Partnership.
 You are not obligated to assist the client on matters outside the scope of your initial representation.
-If you would like to work with your client again, we are happy to accommodate your request, but ask that all requests for assistance be directed through the Partnership.
+If you would like to work with the client again, we are happy to accommodate your request, but ask that all requests for assistance be directed through the Partnership.

 Frequently Asked Questions